galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 The 10X barcoded gel beads consist of a pool barcodes which are used to separately index each cell's transcriptome.
 The individual gel barcodes are delivered to each cell via flow-cytometry, where each cell is fed single-file along a liquid tube and tagged with a 10X gel bead.
 The cells are then isolated from one another within thousands of nanoliter droplets, where each droplet described by a unique 10x barcode that all reads in that droplet are associated with once they undergo reverse-transcription (RT) which reconstructs the mRNA into a cDNA counterpart.
 The oil is then removed and all (now barcoded) cDNA reads are pooled together to be sequenced.

-Though there are ~750,000 10X gel barcodes used, the amount actually qualitatively profiled in a sample is ~10,000 due to majority of droplets (>90%) being empty in order to ensure that the remainder contains only one cell.
+Though there are approximately 3 million 10x gel barcodes used, the amount actually qualitatively profiled in a sample is ~10,000 due to majority of droplets (>90%) being empty in order to ensure that the remainder contains only one cell.

+> ### {% icon details %} Whitelist Barcodes
+>
+> There are actually two sets of barcodes for the different chemistries provided; one which has 737,000 barcodes, and one with 3,000,0000 barcodes.
+>
+> Both are provided in the Zenodo link, but we will only work with the 3 million barcodes because this is what is provided with the chemistry version.
+>
+> If you are getting a low number of cells detected for your reads later on, it could be because the barcodes provided are wrong.
+>
+{: .details}

 More information can be found in the [reagent kit documentation](https://support.10xgenomics.com/single-cell-gene-expression/library-prep/doc/user-guide-chromium-single-cell-3-reagent-kits-user-guide-v2-chemistry).